sebcat/yans/README.md

 # Yet Another Network Scanner

-This code base grew slowly over the course of a couple of years as a side-project for playing with various concepts, algorithms and technologies such as process level sandboxing, domain-specific languages, hash tables, netstring based IPC, ...
+This code base grew slowly over time as a side-project for playing with various concepts, algorithms and technologies such as process level sandboxing, domain-specific languages, hash tables, netstring based IPC, &c

 While most of the code is intended to be POSIX-compatible, some FreeBSD-only functionality exists and the complete solution currently only works on FreeBSD.

+The main build artifact is an .ISO which can be run by most amd64 hypervisors and most(?) amd64 hardware.
+See tools/freebsd/vm/YANS for the kernel configuration.
+The .ISO is mounted as the read-only root filesystem at boot. /var and /tmp are mounted as memory-backed file systems.
+There's a cron-job restarting the machine once a day.
+No data is saved by the image between reboots.

+The virtual machine has a password-less user that anyone with console access can use: scan-user.
+The release images may have ttyv0, ttyu0 marked as secure which will allow root to login as well (v1.0.0 has).
+This is for debugging purposes.
+Otherwise all access should be done over HTTP/HTTPS.

 ## Try it out

-TODO: disco.sajber.se, image

-The virtual machine has a password-less user that anyone with console access can use: scan-user.
+An instance of the image is running at [disco.sajber.se](https://disco.sajber.se/).
+It's one $10 instance so don't expect it to be available all the time.

+yans-1.0.0.iso.xz is available [here](#TODO).
+The released .ISO only listens with http on port 80.

+# The code

 ## lib/net